fuzzymfx/fuzzymfx.github.io/content/current.md

   - ~~Optional conf file to specify colors for a template~~
 - ~~Improving accesibility, readability, and usability~~

+Check out the entire [TODO list here](https://github.com/fuzzymfx/dough/blob/main/README.md#contributing).
+I will be picking up a few of the tasks from the list and will finish them off before handing this out to the community.
+The important ones, involving the rendering engine, nested syntax, multi-line syntax, etc. are still pending.
+I would want people to contribute to the ones pending, thus making this a more robust open-source project.

-I plan to finish up with dough by the end of this month.
+I plan to finish up with dough by the end of this January.
 Later, I will be reviving [Bee](https://github.com/fuzzymfx/b), a bit-torrent client I started working on a while back.

-Finances are tough.
-I found a couple of interesting investment opportunities, and am learning more about investments and diversification of my portfolio.
-Will be updating my journey through investments here.

 Meanwhile, I stumbled upon [Substack](https://substack.com/), a platform for independent writers.
 I will be writing on substack as well.
 This **does not change** the fact that this will still be my primary blog.